dragonrobotics/2018-PowerUp/swerve/README.md

 After determining the final steering target angle, it is transformed into a target steering rotation sensor value, and this value is sent to the steering motor controller's internal position control loop.

+### Swerve Drive Control

+A swerve drive is a _holonomic_ drive: in other words, it is capable of _strafing_ (side to side) motion in addition to forward-back and turning motions.
+The `SwerveDrive.drive` method takes full advantage of this capability, computing steering angles and drive speeds from forward, strafe, and rotation speed parameters.

+The entire operation can be broken down into three parts:
+ * Computation of a translational velocity vector from forward (X-axis) and strafe (Y-axis) velocities.
+ * Mixing of this translation vector with a vector perpendicular to each module's chassis radius vector, dependent on the desired rotation speed.
+ * Computation of module drive speeds and steering angles from these vectors.